colinl/node-red-contrib-influxdb-backup/README.md

 ## Configuration and Inputs

 ### Folder
 The destination folder for the backup files, may be configured as a string or as a message attribute.
+If the folder does not exist then it will be created.

 ### Database
 The database to be backed up, may be configured as a string or as a message attribute.
 If this is missing or an empty string then all databases are backed up.